-- Balance short- and long-term incentives using multiple performance metrics, covering individual, financial and total shareholder return performance. - Three-year aggregate Total Shareholder Return of +84% significantly outpaced CEO realizable pay (target compensation for 2019-2021 awarded to our CEO as compared to compensation received or projected to be received as of December 31, 2021). - · Have "double trigger" (qualifying termination of employment following a change in control) requirements for NEO severance payments and/or equity acceleration for outstanding awards. - Maintain guidelines for robust stock ownership by our NEOs to ensure ongoing and meaningful alignment with shareholders. - In 2021, simplified long-term incentive program by removing stock options and changing measurement of Performance Stock Units to a single three-year performance period. - For 2022, introduced environmental sustainability and social metrics in the short-term incentive program. - Favorable support of approximately 94% of votes cast in 2021 for shareholders' Say-on-Pay reflecting their support of the Company's executive compensation program.
+- Balance short- and long-term incentives using multiple performance metrics, covering individual, financial and total shareholder return performance. - Three-year aggregate Total Shareholder Return of +51% is closely aligned with the CEO realizable pay (target compensation for 2020-2022 awarded to our CEO as compared to compensation received or projected to be received as of December 31, 2022). - Have "double trigger" (qualifying termination of employment following a change in control) requirements for NEO severance payments and/or equity acceleration for outstanding awards. - · Robust stock holding and ownership guideline requirements for our NEOs to ensure ongoing and meaningful alignment with stockholders. - Environmental sustainability and social metrics included in the short-term incentive program. - Favorable support of approximately 96% of votes cast in 2022 for stockholders' Say-on-Pay reflecting their support of the Company's executive compensation program.